 Flexibility

-When using a laser cutter, there is no need to switch out equipment between cuts.
-With the same configuration, several different forms can be cut out of the same material thickness, including intricate cuts.
+When using a laser cutter, switching out equipment between cuts is unnecessary.
+Several forms can be cut out of the same material thickness with the same configurations, including intricate cuts.

 Tight Tolerances